History of Spain–United Kingdom relations: Seventeenth century

-In April 1655, the English unsuccessfully attacked Santo Domingo.
-The expedition nevertheless was able to mount a successful invasion of Jamaica the following month.
+In April 1655, an English expeditionary force unsuccessfully attacked Santo Domingo.
+The expeditionary force nevertheless was able to mount a successful invasion of Jamaica the following month.
 The Spanish tried twice to recapture the island but both times (1657 and 1658) they were defeated.
 The island was transformed into an English colony but was still a threat from the Spanish.

 In 1657, England formed an alliance with France, merging the Anglo–Spanish war with the larger Franco-Spanish War which saw the conquest of Dunkirk.
 Although the Anglo-Spanish war was terminated after the Restoration of King Charles II in 1660, no treaty had been signed.
 England then gave full support to the Portuguese in 1662 who were fighting for their independence.
-In addition tensions in the Caribbean centred on England's hold of Jamaica - privateers, notably Henry Morgan led devastating raids on the Spanish Main.
+In addition tensions in the Caribbean centred on England's hold of Jamaica - privateers, notably Henry Morgan led devastating raids on the Spanish Main, including the notorious raid on Panama which took place after peace had been made.

 The conflict officially ended with two peace treaties which were signed at Madrid in 1667 and 1670 both of which were favourable to England - for one the Spanish finally ceded Jamaica.